JetBrains/kotlin/spec-docs/secondary-constructors.md

 ## TODO

-- order of computation
+- -order of computation-
-  - property initializers
+  - -property initializers-
-  - anonymous initializers
+  - -anonymous initializers-
-- prefix for anonymous initializer
+- -prefix for anonymous initializer-
 - is delegation allowed when no primary constructor is present?
-- prevent circular delegation of constructors
+- -prevent circular delegation of constructors-
+- Make `constructor` a soft keyword?
+- Allow omitting parameterless delegating calls?

 ## Syntax for primary constructor